Scanning photos that are too big for your scanner?

 You may find that the photos that you want to repair are in more than one piece or they are way too big for your scanner.
 What can you do?

-No problem you can scan them in several pieces to enable one large photo to made whole again.
-When scanning an old photo with the intention of repairing it, you may want to check what your scanner is doing in the background as this can affect the results., unless you look into the settings.
+No problem you can scan them in several pieces to enable one large photo to be made whole again.
+When scanning an old photo with the intention of repairing it, you may want to check what your scanner is doing in the background as this can affect the results, unless you look into the settings.
 More on saving images correctly here Saving your images correctly.